List of highest-grossing Iranian films

-The List of the Highest-Grossing Movies in Iranian Cinema is a list of the highest-grossing films of Iranian cinema that have been able to set box office records.
+This is a list of the highest-grossing Iranian films that have been able to set box office records.
 Currently, Seventy Thirty (2024) directed by Bahram Afshari, with a box office revenue of 360 billion tomans, is the highest-grossing Iranian film in its debut year of release, not accounting for inflation.
 Fossil (Karim Amini, 2023), with more than 7.4 million viewers, holds the record for the most-watch Iranian film in its debut year of release, and Eagles (Samuel Khachikian, 1985) with 10.2 million viewers is the most-watched film in Iranian cinema throughout its years of theatrical release.

-Highest-Grossing Films
+Highest-grossing films

 The table below includes the 50 highest-grossing movies in the history of Iranian cinema.